 Our goal at Military & Family Readiness Center (M&FRC) is to provide mission-ready personnel our diverse offerings of family programs and services throughout their military life cycle.
-Our core services include workshops on Air Force Aid Society (AFAS), Transition Assistance Program (TAP), Employee Assistance, Relocation Assistance, Personal Financial Readiness Services, Volunteer Resources, Exceptional Family Member-Family Support Program (EFMR-FS), Deployment Assistance, Personal and Family Readiness, Referral Follow-up, Crisis, and Disaster Response, and Casualty Assistance Representative (CAR).
+Our core services include workshops on Air Force Aid Society (AFAS), Transition Assistance Program (TAP), Employee Assistance, Relocation Assistance, Personal Financial Readiness Services, Volunteer Resources, Exceptional Family Member-Family Support Program (EFMR-FS), Deployment Assistance, Personal and Family Readiness, Personal and Family Work Life, Referral Follow-up, Crisis, and Disaster Response, and Casualty Assistance Representative (CAR).
 M&FRC services are available to single or married Active Duty, Guard, Reserve, and Retired military members and their families, as well as DoD civilians.
 Sign up for our eNews!

 A world of wonderful opportunities awaits you.
 You're in the Heartland and here you'll discover a lot of heart.
 There are new places to explore, new friends to make, and experiences that will last you a lifetime.
 Though your relocation can bring its share of stress, there are many services available to assist you on your journey.

 The Military & Family Readiness Center (M&FRC) offers services to personnel and their families through our core programs offering workshops, special events and one-on-one consultations.
 All staff members provide services in the center or via outreach.

 Air Force Families Forever & Gold Star Families